 Employers may be eligible for one of two simplified reporting options under Section 6056.
-The first option is available if the employer made a "qualifying offer" of coverage, meaning it offered minimum value (MV) MEC to all FTEs and their dependents and the employee-only cost did not exceed the indexed affordability threshold for the mainland single federal poverty line.
-In that case, if the qualifying offer was made for all 12 months, then the employer reports only the employee's name, address, and TIN, plus an indication (via indicator code) that a qualifying offer was made for all 12 months.
-If the qualifying offer was made for only part of the year, then the employer enters a code for the months in which the qualifying offer was made.
+The first option is available if the employer made a "qualifying offer" of coverage, meaning it offered minimum value (MV) MEC to all FTEs and their dependents and the employee monthly cost-share for the lowest-cost self-only coverage did not exceed the indexed affordability threshold for the mainland single federal poverty line.
+In that case, if the qualifying offer was made for all 12 months of the calendar year, then the employer reports only the employee's name, address, and TIN, plus an indication (via the applicable indicator code) that a qualifying offer was made for only part of the year, then the employer enters a code for the months in which the qualifying offer was made.
 Finally, the simplified report may also be provided as the employee statement.